Maria Claps, Contributor

 Therefore, a saliva test is an incomplete picture of true cortisol production.

-- Even when total cortisol is low, its rarely because the adrenals are tired and unable to produce it.
+- Even when total cortisol is low, it’s rarely because the adrenals are tired and unable to produce it.
 The control mechanisms for cortisol production reside in the brain and central nervous system.
-The HPA axis governs circadian rhythm and stress signals in the brain and cortisol output through negative feedback loop.
+The HPA axis governs circadian rhythm and stress signals in the brain and cortisol output through the negative feedback loop.

 The adrenals produce cortisol but the regulatory mechanisms are primarily outside the adrenal glands.
 Therefore we should not be calling the problem of low cortisol adrenal fatigue, but instead it should be called “low cortisol mechanisms”.

 Here are two low cortisol mechanisms:

 1).
 Downregulation of the HPA axis – when we are exposed to stress for a long time or intent dressed like PTSD we see a downregulation in cortisol receptor sensitivity.
 This is the body’s wise attempt to protect itself from the effects of chronically high cortisol levels.
 But the problem is that it actually ends up using the body’s ability to produce cortisol.
 This is an Adaptive short term mechanism that becomes maladaptive in the long-term.

 2).
 Impaired cortisol signaling – High cortisol levels will lead to cortisol resistance.
 This can be caused by a decrease in cortisol receptor sensitivity and/or a decrease in cortisol receptor expression.

 Along with many others in the functional health community, I now know that adrenal fatigue is really a misnomer.

 And that’s ok.
 Max Planck, brilliant late physicist, said

 Progression in science is a good thing and with the advent of the DUTCH method of testing, which tests both free and metabolized cortisol, we have a greater understanding of the health of the adrenal glands.